achorg/ach2025-website/en/program.md

 layout: page
 ---

-## Conference Program
+## ACH 2025 Conference Program

-The full program, including links to all sessions, is available in ConfTool
+The full program for ACH 2025, including links to all sessions, is available in ConfTool.
+The conference takes place virtually June 11-13th, 2025, from roughly 10am-7pm EST.

 <button class="btn btn-info"><a target="_blank" href="https://www.conftool.pro/ach2025/index.php?page=browseSessions&print=export&ismobile=false&mode=table&presentations=show" style="color: white;">View Program in ConfTool</a></button>

 You must be registered for the conference to access the full details and build your conference agenda.
 To register, please visit the [Registration page](https://members.ach.org/civicrm/event/info/?id=35&reset=1).

 Once you register, you will be given attendee status in [ConfTool](https://www.conftool.pro/ach2025/) to access the program.
-There may be lag time of a few days before you gain full access in ConfTool.
+There may be lag time of a couple days before you gain full access in ConfTool.

 ---

-## Conference Overview
+## ACH 2025 Program

 <b>Day 1
 Wednesday June 11</b>